usds/justice40-tool/client/README.md

 Once you install NVM, don't forget to install Node!
 This is included in the linked tutorial above.
 This will also install `npm` which you need for the steps below.

+After you've downloaded the nvm and the latest node (using the above steps) also install node version 14 by:

+`brew install node@14`

+You should then be able to switch to that version of node by:

+`nvm use 14`

+To validate you are using node 14, type:

+`node -v`

+This should return *Now using node 14.x.x (npm v6.x.x)*
 #### Install Yarn

 Install yarn if you do not have it yet.
 Open your terminal and run `sudo npm install -global yarn`.
 This works on MacOS and Win10.
 To confirm it is installed, run `yarn -v`.
 A version number should be returned.